AshSinc/BlackGoblin-Track/README.md

 ............................Ideally we would have panoramic views of every shoe type in varying lighting conditions and then train a classifier on these types.
 But the dataset does not yet exist.

 ## **Ground Type Classification**

+Limitations : Note that the model does not yet classify soft materials (sand soil mud etc) accurately.
+This could likely be improved with more data.

 ### **Dataset**